angellee0102/100-days-of-code/log.md

 **Today's Progress**: Started Node.js course on Udemy

 **Thoughts:** I started the Node.js course that I've always wanted to begin.
 Learned the introduction part of the course.

+### Day 4: April 1, 2019

+**Today's Progress**: Continue with the node.js course on Udemy.
+Imported validator packages and explored a bit about it.

+**Thoughts:** There are many packages that can be found on npmjs.com, would love to know more about different packages.